IRTF-HRPC/draft-guidelines/draft-guidelines.md

 A system that is reliable degrades gracefully and will have a documented way to announce degradation.
 It will also have mechanisms to recover from failure gracefully, and if applicable, will allow for partial healing.

 It is important here to draw a distinction between random degradation and malicious degradation.
-Many current attacks against TLS {{RFC8446}}, for example, exploit TLS' ability to gracefully downgrade to non-secure cipher suites -- from a functional perspective, this is useful; from a security perspective, this can be disastrous.
-As with confidentiality, the growth of the Internet and fostering innovation in services depends on users having confidence and trust {{RFC3724}} in the network.
+Some older attacks against TLS, for example, exploited TLS' ability to gracefully downgrade to non-secure cipher suites {{FREAK}}{{Logjam}}-- from a functional perspective, this is useful; from a security perspective, this can be disastrous.

 For reliability, it is necessary that services notify the users if a delivery fails.
-In the case of real-time systems in addition to the reliable delivery the protocol needs to safeguard timeliness.
+In the case of real-time systems, in addition to the reliable delivery, the protocol needs to safeguard timeliness.

 Example:
-In the modern IP stack structure, a reliable transport layer requires an indication that transport processing has successfully completed, such as given by TCP's ACK message {{RFC0793}}, and not simply an indication from the IP layer that the packet arrived.
+In the modern IP stack structure, a reliable transport layer requires an indication that transport processing has successfully completed, such as given by TCP's ACK message {{RFC0793}}.
 Similarly, an application layer protocol may require an application-specific acknowledgment that contains, among other things, a status code indicating the disposition of the request (See {{RFC3724}}).

 Impacts: